atomix/atomix/README.md

 Note that the first argument to any `Copycat.create()` method is a `uri`.
 This is the protocol specific URI of the *local* member, and it may or may not be a member defined in the provided `ClusterConfig`.
-This is because Copycat actually supports eventually consistent replication for clusters much larger than the core Raft cluster - the cluster of *seed* members defined in the cluster configuration.
+This is because Copycat actually supports eventually consistent replication for clusters much larger than the core Raft cluster - the cluster of *active* members defined in the cluster configuration.

 ```java
 Copycat copycat = Copycat.create("tcp://123.456.789.3", cluster);